Queer and trans affirming therapy in Denver

 The emotional weight of being queer in our current world

 You might be navigating identity, transition, or the ongoing process of understanding yourself more fully.
-You might be carrying old wounds from family, religion, or relationships that didn't have room for who you are.
-You might feel like you've found queer community and still feel quietly alone inside it.
-Or queer identity might not be what brings you to therapy at all — it's just part of who you are, and you need a space where you don't have to be careful about it.
+Maybe you’re weighed down by carrying things that are hard to understand: old wounds from family, religion, or relationships that didn't have room for who you are; the emptiness of being within queer community and still feeling quietly alone inside it.

 All of that belongs here.